 - Sustainability Literacy (Check out this “glocal” sustainability literacy test and request the SUNY New Paltz-focused STARS-inspired sustainability literacy test)

-- Sustainability outreach campaigns with a specific segment of the campus community (certain staff, incoming freshman, commuter students, on campus residents)
+- Sustainability outreach campaigns with a specific segment of the campus community (certain staff, incoming freshman, commuter students,

 - STARS Credit Categories